American Express Membership Rewards: The Complete 2026 Guide

 The optimal setup for most people:

-1. Amex Gold — All dining and groceries (4x)
+1. Amex Gold — All dining and groceries (4x).
+It’s consistently ranked among the best credit cards for dining

 2. Amex Platinum — All flights (5x) + premium perks